All Episodes

 Another bit of news, by the way, Michael Avenatti indicted for embezzling money from Stormy Daniels.

-Um federal prosecutors in New York charged Avanati with embezzling money that was supposed to be paid to her.
+But federal prosecutors in New York charged Avenatti with embezzling money that was supposed to be paid to her.

 I thought he was going to run for president.

-Um, the attorney general Barr, that's like their next big target.
+Now, the Attorney General Barr, that's like their next big target.

-But anyway, they're just he's focusing on this obscene abuse of of power that has gone on here, and he's doing a straightforward investigation.
+But anyway, they're just, he's focusing on this obscene abuse of power that has gone on here, and he's doing a straightforward investigation.

-By the way, he also condemned the rise of nationwide injunctions saying the sweeping orders undermine the rule of law.
+By the way, he also condemned the rise of nationwide injunctions saying these sweeping orders undermine the rule of law.

-He's right, you know, whether it be the you know, the the vetting issue of people from abroad, building the wall, you know peep asylum seekers.
+You know, whether it be the, you know, the vetting issue of people from abroad building the wall, you know, asylum seekers, you know, this is why liberal courts, activist courts, mean a lot.

-That's why every election, yeah, it matters who is the president who they're gonna put on the Supreme Court.
+That's why every election, yeah, it matters who is the president, who they're going to put on the Supreme Court.

 Matters a lot for the country and the future.

-You know, I had um my buddy, uh his name's Matt Towery.
+You know, I had my buddy, his name's Matt Towery.

-He's uh a friend of mine back in my Atlanta days.
+He's a friend of mine back in my Atlanta days.

-He great pollster still is into it, and is in his son as well.
+He great pollster, still is into it, and his son as well.

-And he's reminding me he was Newt's campaign chair when Newt was speaker, and he vocally was arguing against impeachment of Clinton because he was looking at numbers.
+And he's reminded me, he was Newt's campaign chair when Newt was speaker, and he vocally was arguing against impeachment of Clinton because he was looking at numbers.

 He said the votes aren't there to convict.